 Retirement may seem a long way off and far removed from your day-to-day concerns.
 And yet, this is actually the best time to start planning and saving — that is, when you still have time to accumulate the money you’ll need.

-Here are some common mistakes that throw people off course in their retirement planning.
-Knowing these pitfalls should help you steer clear and save more.
+Here are some common mistakes that can throw people off course in their retirement planning.
+Knowing these pitfalls may help you steer clear and save more.

 Retirement Mistake #1: Failing to take full advantage of retirement saving plans